 Stylish and award-winning, the en-suite accommodation is less than five minutes’ walk from the main teaching and dining spaces.
 Relax and unwind in Roost Café Bar which even boasts its own on-site brewery.

 Please note that Cambridge is a green city and participants are encouraged not to travel by car.
 The train station is less than 10 minutes by taxi and Stanstead Airport is just 35 minutes away by taxi.
-Parking will only be available for those unable to travel by public transport.
-Parking at the university is limited and must be booked at time of application at a cost of £50 for the full week, or £25 for the part week courses.
+If you are only able to attend by car, please contact us.

 Saturday – Wednesday

-New for 2021 is our ‘On Broadway’ singers’ course which explores classic show tunes along with more modern musical numbers.
+Join tutor and musicals enthusiast, Louise Ellinson, as she explores classic show tunes along with more modern musical numbers.
 This course is suitable for people of all experience levels and the ability to read music is not required.
-The course begins every day with a warm-up session followed by a morning of practical and active sessions.
-As well as an end-of-course performance, there will be plenty of time for informal social singing.
-The course continues on to the choral courses (see next page).
+The course begins every day with a warm–up session followed by a morning of practical and active sessions.
+As well as an end–of–course performance, there will be plenty of time for informal social singing.
+The course continues on to the choral courses (see below).

 Thursday – Sunday

-Our popular, half-week choral courses start at 9.45am on Thursday morning and finish after breakfast on Sunday, with a performance on Saturday evening.
-The Consort Course, led by renowned conductor Sarah Tenant-Flowers, is for experienced singers and good sight readers who enjoy exploring challenging repertoire and singing in a small ensemble.
-Sing with Joy is for anyone wanting to explore uplifting and gospel-inspired music, led by community choir expert and composer, Stuart Overington.
-Alternatively, if you would like to try your hand at singing a popular choral classic, then join choral expert Suzzie Vango as she leads you through highlights of Karl Jenkins’ The Armed Man.
-For more information about these courses, please visit our website.
+Our popular, half–week choral courses start at 9.45am on Thursday morning and finish after breakfast on Sunday, with a performance on Saturday evening.
+The Consort Course, led by renowned conductor Esther Jones, is for experienced singers and good sight readers who enjoy exploring challenging repertoire and singing in a small ensemble.
+Alternatively, if you would like to try your hand at singing a popular choral piece, then join choral specialist Brad Thornborough–Barlow as he leads you through highlights of Alexander L’Estrange’s vibrant and jazzy Zimbe!
+Come Sing the Songs of Africa.

-The whole course combines forces from Thursday morning to perform a large choral work, accompanied by orchestra and conducted by our Advanced conducting students.
-An alternative, informal series of workshops (exploring different genres and themes) will be provided for those who are happier to remain singing in a smaller group.
+The whole course combines forces from Thursday morning to perform a large choral work, accompanied by orchestra and conducted by our Advanced conducting students which this year is Handel’s uplifting Coronation Anthems.
+An alternative, informal series of workshops (exploring different genres and themes) will be provided for those who are happier singing in a smaller group.